DanielAsikpo/Project-7/project7.md

 Apply tooling-db.sql script to your database using this command `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql`

 ![Images](./Images/Screenshot_23.png)

+**Note:** If you get a timeout error after you input the password, go to the DB server and set bind-address to 0.0.0.0.
+Use the following command `sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf`.
+If error persist, open MySQL/Aurora port on the DB server's security group.

 Confirm if this worked in the DB-Server